Taken0711/GuildArena/README.md

 * Resolve ExpressionChanged error on current playing character (fight service ?
 Is it really that ?)

 ### UI
+* Bug cooldown and different size (look at absolute positioning)
 * Unselectable text
 * Increase font size in class tooltip
 * Center mddialog title and button